Zaoliang/functional-wheel/README.md

 Arccoding to the blog at https://kalikiana.gitlab.io/post/2022-08-04-re-inventing-the-wheel

 #### Usage:
-check unit tests or function of openQA tests which can be run in docker container directly on github.
+check unit tests or function test of openQA tests, the tests can be run in docker container directly on github.

-#### repository structure
+#### repository

-The directories 'lib', 'tests', 'needles' are required.
+The repository contains directories 'lib', 'tests', 'needles'.
+These directories are required by openQA os-autoinst.

-'.github/workflows' contains action, it controls running tests (here unit tests).
+It contains '.github/workflows'.
+In this directory we have a yaml action file which controls running tests (here unit tests).

 ##### .github/workflows/isotovideo.yml